Orde Kittrie

-Kittrie has published articles in media outlets including the Wall Street Journal, Foreign Affairs, National Interest, Arms Control Today, and the Arizona Republic.
+Kittrie has published articles in media outlets, including The Wall Street Journal, Foreign Affairs, The National Interest, Arms Control Today, and The Arizona Republic.

 He has also been a speaker at numerous universities including Harvard, Yale, Columbia, Johns Hopkins, King’s College London, Georgetown, the University of Michigan, and the University of Pennsylvania.
 In addition, he has done on-air commentary for television and radio networks and stations including Al Jazeera, Fox, Christian Broadcasting Network, Univision, NBC, and ABC.